TikTok is one of the fastest-growing social media platforms in the world and new influencers are taking center stage.

 Instead, add specific calls-to-action within the content you post.
 Let people know why they should follow you and the type of content they can expect on TikTok.

 For example, if you’re a marketing agency and want to cross-promote using Instagram, you can let them know they’ll receive bite-sized marketing tips daily.
 A fashion brand may use Facebook and promise to share behind the scenes processes for coming up with ideas, making new products, designing accessories, etc.

 You already know the kind of content you’ll be creating on TikTok so focus on communicating that to your audience.
 A single post on social media won’t cut it.
 Only a small fraction of your TikTok followers will see it and an even smaller number will interact with it.

-Regularly create posts that include a call to action to follow you on TikTok.
+Regularly create and schedule TikToks posts that include a call to action to follow you on TikTok.
 Keep this up until you have a decent number of fans on TikTok and your account starts to pick up momentum.

 Make fun duets to get fans on Tiktok

 A unique feature of TikTok called duets gives you the ability to share a split-screen with another creator.
 You can react to their video as if you made it together, add commentary, or whatever else pops in your head.